microsoft/terraform-provider-azuredevops/website/docs/d/agent_pools.html.markdown

   - `name` - The name of the agent pool
   - `pool_type` - Specifies whether the agent pool type is Automation or Deployment.
   - `auto_provision` - Specifies whether or not a queue should be automatically provisioned for each project collection.
+  - `auto_update` - Specifies whether or not agents within the pool should be automatically updated.

 ## Relevant Links